 The Company has a shareholder's rights plan (the "Rights Plan").
-The Rights Plan provides for a dividend distribution of one preferred share purchase right (a "Right") for each outstanding share of Common Stock.
+The Rights Plan provides for a dividend distribution of one preferred share purchase right (a "Right") for each outstanding share of the Company's Common Stock, \$.01 par value (the "Common Stock").
 The terms of the Rights and the Rights Plan are set forth in a Rights Agreement, dated as of July 10, 2006, as amended, by and between the Company and The Bank of New York Trust Company, N.A., now known as The Bank of New York Mellon Trust Company, N.A., as Rights Agreement (the "Rights Agreement").

 The Company's Board of Directors adopted the Rights Plan to protect shareholder value by protecting the Company's ability to realize the benefits of its net operating loss carryforwards ("NOLs").
 In general terms, the Rights Plan imposes a significant penalty upon any person or group that acquires 5% or more of the outstanding Common Stock without the prior approval of the Company's Board of Directors.
 Shareholders that own 5% or more of the outstanding Common Stock as of the close of business on the Record Date (as defined in the Rights Agreement) may acquire up to an additional 1% of the outstanding Common Stock without penalty so long as they maintain their ownership above the 5% level (such increase subject to downward adjustment by the Company's Board of Directors if it determines that such increase will endanger the availability of the Company's NOLs).
-In addition, the Company's Board of Directors has exempted Newcastle Partners, L.P. ("Newcastle"), the Company's largest shareholder, and may exempt any person or group that acquires a percentage of Common Stock in excess of the applicable threshold is called an "Acquiring Person".
+In addition, the Company's Board of Directors has exempted Newcastle Partners, L.P. ("Newcastle"), the Company's largest shareholder, and may exempt any person or group that owns 5% or more if the Board of Directors determines that the person's or group's ownership will not endanger the availability of the Company's NOLs.
+A person or group that acquires a percentage of Common Stock in excess of the applicable threshold is called an "Acquiring Person".
 Any Rights held by an Acquiring Person are void and may not be exercised.
-The Company's Board of Directors authorized the issuance of one Right per each share of the Company's Series A Junior Participating Preferred Stock, par value \$0.01 (the "Preferred Stock"), for a purchase price of \$10.00.
-Each fractional share of Preferred Stock would give the shareholder any dividend, voting on liquidation rights as does one share of Common Stock.
+The Company's Board of Directors authorized the issuance of one Right per each share of Common Stock outstanding on the Record Date.
+If the Rights become exercisable, each Right would allow its holder to purchase from the Company one one-hundredth of a share of the Company's Series A Junior Participating Preferred Stock, par value \$0.01 (the "Preferred Stock"), for a purchase price of \$10.00.
+Each fractional share of Preferred Stock would give the shareholder approximately the same dividend, voting and liquidation rights as does one share of Common Stock.
 Prior to exercise, however, a Right does not give its holder any dividend, voting or liquidation rights.